Rufshod/Data-Engineering-Alexander-Andersson/Exercises/Exercise1/Exercise1-docker.md

 docker ps
 #To check that you still see active docker image and container
 ```
-- Then run the following in Ubuntu:
+- Then run the following in Ubuntu: (dont forget to update your image / container)
 ```bash
 $ docker exec -it ex1-container /bin/bash
 ```